Changing the way we deliver professional services at a cultural, organisational and operational level over the next five years.

 We want to deliver repeatable, reliable ways of working supported by strong data that enables strategic decisions, to deliver excellence in research and learning.
 By giving our people the right skills, expertise and technology we'll ensure the University continues its mission of transforming lives.

-The programme has six strategic objectives, aligned to the University's vision and strategy:
+The programme has seven strategic objectives, aligned to the University's vision and strategy:

 - Review and re-engineer business processes to reduce duplication and inefficiency